Alternative Medicine For Arthritis

 What Else Can Help?

 Alternative medicine for arthritis can indeed be beneficial, but should always be used safely and after consulting your doctor.
-Some people find oral supplements helpful, some prefer to change their diet, others swear by homeopathy.
+Some people find oral supplements helpful and some prefer to change their diet.
 But remember, conventional treatments have the most evidence behind them with arthritis and are always the best place to start.

 You can also check out our book Knee Arthritis: Take Back Control.
 It is the top rated book on Knee Arthritis on Amazon with an average user review rating of 4.4/5.
 It's packed full of great information from exercises to knee replacements and everything in between.
-A perfect guide for anyone who is having a knee joint replacement
+A perfect guide for anyone who is having with knee arthritis.

 And if you want to know more about arthritis in the knee, check out the following articles: